What is the Role of IPO? Learn Everything Before Invesing | Share India

-An IPO, also called an initial public offering, refers to a private company going public and listing itself on the stock exchanges by issuing shares to the public for the first time.
+An Initial Public Offering refers to a private company going public and listing itself on the stock exchanges by issuing shares to the public for the first time.
 Put together, 2021 and 2022 saw at least more than 100 mainline IPO launches, which is quite a lot to begin with.
-However, it should not be a surprise since India today is one of the fastest-growing major economies in the world.
-But why is that the case; what has economic growth got to do with IPO launches?
+However, it should not be a surprise since today, India is one of the fastest-growing major economies in the world.
+But why is that the case?
+What does economic growth have to do with IPO launches?
 To know that, we will have to take a closer look at the role of IPOs in the stock market.

 Why Do Companies Go Public?